stanford-crfm/helm/docs/code.md

 In order to implement new scenarios:

-1. Create a new file as a new Python scenario file in the `scenarios` folder.
+1. Create a new Python file in the `scenarios` folder.
-2. Within the scenario file, create a `Scenario` class, e.g. `YourScenario`.
+1. Within the scenario file, create a `Scenario` class, e.g. `YourScenario`.
-3. `YourScenario` should implement `get_instances`, a method that downloads the dataset files if they don't already exist and returns a list of `Instance`s.
+1. `YourScenario` should implement `get_instances`, a method that downloads the dataset files if they don't already exist and returns a list of `Instance`s.
    Each `Instance` must have a list of (potentially one) `Reference` answers: a correct answer may be indicated with a `CORRECT_TAG` in